Earth DayECOSYSTEMEnvironment

 • To implement your ideas for marine and coral reef protection, you can encourage organizations, establishments, etc. It will give you a bigger platform to implement your ideas about CT conservation.

-• Awareness among people plays an essential role in helping them understand any issue, such as environmental issues.
-The degradation of the Coral Triangle is also a big environmental issue that needs the world’s attention.
-You can raise awareness among people to save the region.
+• Awareness among people helps them understand any issue, such as environmental problems.
+Coral Triangle degradation is also a big environmental issue. that needs the world’s attention.
+You can raise awareness to save the region.

 • Nowadays, social media is an excellent platform to raise your voice against any issue.
 You can use this platform to make people aware of the causes, effects, and preventive measures of the downfall of the Coral Triangle region.